 — Intraoral (inside of the mouth): These X-rays are more common and focus in on specific areas of the teeth and jawbone.
 Intraoral X-rays allow dentists to look at details that help diagnose cavities, the health of tooth roots and the bone surrounding teeth.
 According to this resource from tolleydental.com, Types of X-rays include bitewings, periapicals and occlusal X-rays.
 Each type of intraoral X-ray is used for different information.

 — Extraoral (outside of the mouth): These X-rays are more focused on the jawbone and skull.
+When you learn more about Pacific Dental & Implant Solutions, make sure that you learn about the procedures.
 While details cannot be seen, extraoral X-rays allow dentists to look at the big picture — impacted teeth, jaw growth and development and any pathologies that might be present.
 Get your appointment now at the dugasdental.com homepage.

 Some types of extraoral X-rays include panorex, cone beam computed tomography and cephalometrics.

 X-rays should be taken periodically to monitor your overall head and neck health.
 They can be taken more often if you have suspected problems due to pain or other symptoms.
 Those with high cavity or periodontal disease risk will take X-rays more often.
 X-rays have grown with advancement and are taken with minimal radiation.
 It might be necessary while getting mouthguards as per your orthodontist.